khaihanhtang/khaihanhtang.github.io/README.md

 - On 26 August 2024, I got 2 rejections from [Asiacrypt 2024](https://asiacrypt.iacr.org/2024/).
 One of these 2 rejections is an early rejection, in July 2024. ==> Asiacrypt 2024 ❌❌

-- On 2 July 2024, my first SNARK paper titled _**Succinct Non-Subsequence Arguments**_ was accepted at [SCN 2024](https://scn.unisa.it/scn24/), to be organized in Amalfi, Italy. ==> SCN 2024 ✅
+- On 2 July 2024, my first SNARK paper titled _**Succinct Non-Subsequence Arguments**_ was accepted at [SCN 2024](https://scn.unisa.it/scn24/) (Amalfi, Italy). ==> SCN 2024 ✅

 - On 4 June 2024, my grant application _**End-to-End Publicly Verifiable Secure 2PC**_ to The Ethereum Foundation's Ecosystem Support Program (EF ESP) was approved and countersigned.

 - On 14 May 2024, my patent application, with Hubert Andre LE VAN GONG, Shanshan Hua, and Siew Hoon Lim from PayPal Inc., titled _**Threshold multi-party computation with must-have member**_ was granted ([Google Patents](https://patents.google.com/patent/US11985254B2/en)).

-- My post-doctoral research career, from the end of 2022 till 12 May 2024, failed and achieved as follows: Asiacrypt 2023 ❌, Eurocrypt 2024 ❌, PKC 2024 ❌✅, AsiaCCS 2024 ❌, and Crypto 2024 ❌❌.
+- My post-doctoral research career, from the end of 2022 till 12 May 2024, failed and achieved as follows: Asiacrypt 2023 ❌, Eurocrypt 2024 ❌, PKC 2024 ❌✅ (Sydney, Australia), AsiaCCS 2024 ❌, and Crypto 2024 ❌❌.

 # My Published and Archived Works
 10\.
 Dario Fiore, San Ling, Khai Hanh Tang, Hong Hanh Tran, Huaxiong Wang, and Yingfei Yan. _**A SNARK for (Non-)Subsequences with Text-Sub-Linear Proving Time**_.
 Archive. ([ePrint](https://ia.cr/2026/008), accepted at ESORICS 2026)